aleksaqm/BreakpointTracker/README.md

-# Breakpoint Counter Plugin for JetBrains IDEs
+# Breakpoint Tracker Plugin for JetBrains IDEs

 ## Overview
-The **Breakpoint Counter Plugin** is a JetBrains IDE plugin that provides a real-time count of active breakpoints in a project.
+The **Breakpoint Tracker Plugin** is a JetBrains IDE plugin that provides a real-time count of active breakpoints in a project.
 It displays this information in a dedicated **tool window**, ensuring that developers can easily track and manage their breakpoints.

 Key features include:
 - **Real-time breakpoint tracking**: Updates automatically when breakpoints are added or removed.